Federal vs. Private Student Loans: What’s the Difference?

 How Federal Student Loans Work

 The government provides low-interest loans to qualified borrowers through federal student loans.
-Additionally, students and parents can apply for federal loans, and you don’t need a credit score to qualify.
+Both students and parents can apply for federal loans, and you don’t need a credit score to qualify.

 There are several types of federal student loans available:

-• Direct unsubsidized loans.
-Undergraduate students who don’t qualify for “financial need” can get unsubsidized loans.
-Consequently, these accrue interest while in school and during payment deferment and grace periods.
+• Direct unsubsidized loans: Undergraduate students who don’t qualify for “financial need” can get unsubsidized loans.
+These accrue interest while in school and during payment deferment and grace periods.

-• Direct PLUS loans.
-There are two types of PLUS loans: Grad PLUS loans are designed for graduate students and professionals pursuing advanced degrees.
-In contrast, Parent PLUS loans cater specifically to parents of students, providing financial assistance for their child's education.
+• Direct PLUS loans: There are two types of PLUS loans.
+Grad PLUS loans are for graduate students and professionals pursuing advanced degrees.
+Parent PLUS loans are for parents of students, providing financial assistance for their child's education.

 Obtaining the loan